 - Close nipples are difficult to work with.
 A close nipple can only be unscrewed by gripping one threaded end with a pipe wrench which will damage the threads and necessitate replacing the nipple, or by using a specialty tool known as a nipple wrench which grips the inside of the pipe, leaving the threads undamaged.

-Hexagonal Nipple: In pipe nipples where there is a little space between both the threaded ends, there may have a hexagonal section in the centre for a wrench to grasp the nipple.
+In pipe nipples where there is a little space between both the threaded ends, there may have a hexagonal section in the center for a wrench to grasp the nipple.
 These nipples are called as “hexagonal nipple”.
-This hexagonal section in the middle functions like a nut that can be gripped by a normal wrench, providing a greater mechanical advantage than normal rounded pipe nipple.
+This hexagonal section in the middle functions like a nut that can be gripped by a normal wrench, providing a greater mechanical advantage than normally rounded pipe nipple.
 A hexagonal nipple with more distance between the threaded ends is called a “long hex nipple”.

-Welding Nipple: For piping systems which requires to be connected to welded pipes or fittings, “welding nipple” is used.
-Welding nipple has a threaded connection on one end and normal cut pipe at the other end.
-The unthreaded end of the pipe provides more surface area for the use of welding materials to make the stronger connection.
+For piping systems which require to be connected to welded pipes or fittings, “welding nipple” is used.
+Welding nipple has a threaded connection on one end and a normal cut pipe at the other end.
+The unthreaded end of the pipe provides more surface area for the use of welding materials to make a stronger connection.
 One main benefit of welding nipple is that once the unthreaded end is connected, connecting pipes or other fittings to the threaded end becomes much easier.

 - Plain Both Ends (PBE), Threaded Both Ends (TBE), Bevelled Both Ends (BBE), Threaded One End (TOE), Bevelled One End (BOE), Plain One End (POE) or a combination thereof, depending on the ends of the piping system into which the pipe nipple will be fitted.